 In 1861, a small group of pioneers hailing from North Carolina, Mississippi, and Tennessee settled into the area near the Cypress Creek forks.
-They named their town Vilsonia, meaning "land of two valleys," after the landscape.
+They named their new home Vilsonia, meaning "land of two valleys," after the landscape.

 After the Civil War, families of English, Irish, German, and Scottish descent searched for fertile land to grow cotton, grains, vegetables, and fruits and moved into the settlement.
 The first family to arrive is identified as Confederate widow Mary Downs from Mississippi, who brought her six children: five girls and one boy.
-Her son, William James Downs, eventually fathered a son, Joseph Henry Downs, who became one of the most prominent doctors in Vilonia, practicing medicine for fifty-four years, and serving on the school board for fifty years.
+Her son, William James Downs, eventually fathered a son, Joseph Henry Downs.

-In 1866, the family of Joel J. Jones, grandfather of Raymond Moore, arrived in Vilonia.
+In 1866, the family of Joel J. Jones arrived in Vilonia.
+Mr. Jones was the grandfather of Raymond Moore, who served as a postmaster to Vilonia for many years and greatly contributed to the historical information of Vilonia from his family records.
 In 1869, the families of J.R.
 Simpson and his son Noah left Mississippi for Texas, by way of Helena.
 When they reached Mountain Springs in Lonoke County, they decided to stay rather than continuing on to Texas.
 Noah's wife Mollie gave birth to William Simpson, who later married Vilonia native Lee Hill.
 Noah's nephew Owen Simpson later moved to Conway.

 By 1870, businesses began to appear, most aimed toward serving the local farmers.
 Toll Ward built a cotton gin built of logs and powered by horses while George W. Harris erected a cotton gin powered by steam; Harris also had a gristmill for grinding corn into meal.
-Many blacksmiths plied their trade, with Barnes, Herring, Holt, and Faulkner being among the most well known.
 W.R.
 Evans established the town's first general store, although from most accounts it was more saloon than store.
 Many youngsters would collect the empty bottles and resale them to Evans for up to 25 cents each (that's almost $5 by today's standards).
 Dr. Carr arrived and established the first medical practice, building a small dwelling to house both his practice and a small general store; he later opened a drug store with Dr. Jesse B. Munn, who was related to future Dr. Joseph Downs.
 The first drugstore, however, was owned by Oscar Simpson.
 R.B.
 Evans was the town dentist and Mr. Davis was the miller.